How to focus stack in Photoshop

-Get incredible depth of field in a few easy steps
+Get incredible depth of field in a few easy steps - Scroll down page for focus stacking video tutorial.

 I’ve had a lot of members asking me what focus stacking is, when to use it and how to focus stack images in Photoshop.
 Here you’ll find the answers to all those questions and learn how, using Photoshop, you can get the whole of your image sharp in just a few simple steps.